guptasneh/game_project/README.md

 # Game_project
-Rock Paper Scissors is a simple game where players choose Rock, Paper, or Scissors to compete against the computer.
-Rock beats Scissors, Scissors beats Paper, and Paper beats Rock.
+Stone Paper Scissors is a simple game where players choose stone, Paper, or Scissors to compete against the computer. stone beats Scissors, Scissors beats Paper, and Paper beats stone.
 This project offers an easy, interactive way to practice programming basics like conditionals and randomness, perfect for beginners and fun gameplay.

 **Features**
 Interactive gameplay between the user and computer